cb-geo/spark-rocks/README.md

-# SparkRocks - Parallel rock slicing implementation on Apache Spark.
+# SparkRocks - Parallel rock slicing implementation on Apache Spark
 > Cambridge Berkeley - Geomechanics

 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://raw.githubusercontent.com/cb-geo/spark-rocks/master/LICENSE.md)

 # Overview

-SparkRocks is a parallel fractured rock mass generator that runs on Apache Spark.
+`SparkRocks` is a parallel fractured rock mass generator that runs on Apache Spark.
 The block cutting algorithm is based on a subdivision approach and linear programming optimization as described in *A new rock slicing method based on linear programming* by Boon et al. (2015).
 It can be run both locally or on the